Media outlets starting with C

 CCriminal ElementUnited States of America

-Criminal Element is a Blog for Crime Fans covering Books, TV, Comics, and Movies.
+Serves as a blog of the Philadelphia Bar Association's Criminal Justice Section.
+Offers prosecutors, defense attorneys and judges the opportunity to meet and collaborate on issues of mutual concern within the criminal justice system.
 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.
 You will also find that if a blogger is a journalist for another outlet(s), Cision tracks their contact preferences there as well.
+The outlet offers RSS (Really Simple Syndication).